collagen

 • Smoking

-• Chronic stress or inflammation
+• Chronic stress

-Best Food Sources of Collagen (and Collagen-Boosting Nutrients)
+Best Food Sources for Collagen Support

-Collagen-Rich Animal Foods
+Collagen-Rich Animal Foods:

 • Chicken skin and cartilage